-First Impressions: I Hate My Teenage Daughter
+First Impressions: I Hate My Teenage Daughter (Fox)

-First Impressions: I Hate My Teenage Daughter
+First Impressions: I Hate My Teenage Daughter (Fox)

 I don’t know what’s most offensive: Jaime Presley trying to be funny, or this show’s portrayal of the average single mother.
-The two main characters are compaint-filled women, who don’t seem to have any of the normal worries of single moms.
+The two main characters are complaint-filled women, who don’t seem to have any of the normal worries of single moms.
 The writers couldn’t decide if they wanted to make fun of single moms or empower them, and instead decides to do nothing but ridicule them in the same fashion we’ve watched on television for fifty years.

-The males characters on the show are so transparent and one-dimensional, its a wonder they even make appearances on-screen.
+The male characters on the show are so transparent and one-dimensional, its a wonder they even make appearances on-screen.
 On one hand, it’s nice to see Chad Coleman (Cutty from The Wire) back on television, but his character is a living joke (a black, divorced pro golfer), and does nothing but act dumb about parenting (just like the protagonists rockstar ex-husband) and insult his ex-wife both to her face, and in front of their daughters.

 Enjoying this review?